By Nicolas Gillingham

 Peer Reviewed

 Diabetes, hypertension, and hyperlipidemia.
-One would be hard pressed to find an adult primary care physician in the United States who would not list these …
+One would be hard pressed to find an adult primary care physician in the United States who would not …

 By Vishal Shah, MD